-In the event of an outbreak on campus, the Student Health Center will serve as the liaison between the campus and the L.A.
-County Department of Public Health (LACDPH).
-Notifications of all confirmed COVID-19 outbreaks will be made to the local health department no longer than 48 hours after CSUDH is made aware and will be monitored for that worksite.
-An outbreak is three or more related cases identified on a campus worksite within a span of seven days.
-This cluster will be reported immediately to the LACDPH at (888) 397-3993 or (213) 240-7821.
+In the event of an outbreak on campus, the Emergency Preparedness Analyst will serve as the liaison between the campus and the LA County Department of Public Health (LACDPH).Notifications of all confirmed COVID-19 cases and close contacts will be made to the local health department no longer than 48 hours after CSUDH is made aware and will be monitored for a possible outbreak.
+An outbreak is 3 or more related cases identified on campus within a span of 14 days.
+This cluster will also be reported immediately to the LACDPH at (888) 397-3993 or (213) 240-7821.

-The Student Health Center will provide to the local health department the total number of COVID-19 cases and for each COVID-19 case, the name, contact information, occupation, workplace location, business address, the hospitalization and/or fatality status, and North American Industry Classification System code (NAICS), which is 611310 for Colleges and Universities.
-CSUDH will maintain communication throughout the outbreak with LACDPH of any subsequent COVID-19 cases at the workplace.
+The Emergency Preparedness Analyst will provide to the local health department the total number of COVID-19 cases and for each COVID-19 case, the name, contact information, occupation, workplace location, business address, the hospitalization and/or fatality status, and North American Industry Classification System code (NAICS), which is 611310 for Colleges and Universities.
+CSUDH will maintain communication throughout the outbreak with LADPH of any subsequent COVID-19 cases at the workplace.
 CSUDH will provide COVID-19 testing to all employees at the exposed workplace who were present during the period of an outbreak identified by a local health department or the relevant 14-day period.
 This testing will be provided at no cost to the employee and can be conducted during working hours.

-COVID-19 outbreak testing will consist of the following:
+COVID-19 testing shall consist of the following: COVID-19 Outbreak